GangSuUGA/Network-Sensor-Location-Problem/01_A_node-based_modeling_approach.md

 The matrix B is not unique, another solution is (36, 47, 57, 69, 79).

 ## Proposition 2
 (Minimum number of sensors for full observability).
+Given a transporation network G = (V*, E).
+In order to observe all link flows in G, at a minimum, sensors need to be installed on (m-n)/m * 100% of the links.